BioDynaMo/biodynamo/doc/user_guide/docs/jean_tuto.md

 ```

 Each cell (implementing our new object `MyCell`) of the modelling is now able to have a value cell\_colour\_ that we will choose and use to display different colours!
-In order to create cells with this attribute, we need to replace all Cell object by MyCell during cells creation (inside the `Simulate()` method). for example
+In order to create cells with this attribute, we need to replace all Cell object by MyCell during cells creation (inside the `Simulate()` method).
+For example
 ``` C++
 //  auto* cells = rm->template Get<Cell>(); // previous structure containing Cell objects
   auto* cells = rm->template Get<MyCell>(); // new structure containing MyCell objects